asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 ## Features of Security in AsyncAPI Documents

-- The security requirements specified at the server level are enforced consistently across the entire API.
+- The security requirements specified at the server level are enforced consistently across the entire asyncapi document.

 - There may be situations where certain operations within specific channels require different security measures than the default server-level settings.